L1fescape/dotfiles/README.md

 - **irssi/**: Configs for my favorite IRC client.
 - **osx/**: OSX specific configs and scripts.
 - **shell/**: Contains all settings for Zsh and Bash.
-- **tmux/**: Terminal multiplexer.
+- **tmux/**: Terminal multiplexer settings.
 Colors and keybinding settings for that.
 - **vim/**: Configs for making my favorite text-editor boss.

 ## Acknowledgements